think forward

 Stress shrinks your brain

 Everybody is anxious these days, right?
-The world is in disarray, what can you do.
+The world is in disarray, what can you do?
 No problem, we’ll push through!
 In fact there is an issue.
 The chronic stress literally shrinks your brain.

 Basically you devolve back into a monkey.
 That’s why easing the existential fear, accepting what is going on, is the most effective way of getting rid of stress.
-It isn’t just a luxury or self-hipnosis — it’s a necessity for our well-being and brainpower.
+It isn’t just a luxury or self-hypnosis — it’s a necessity for our well-being and brainpower.